Day 1: Charleville to Cunnamulla (200kms)

 Find Australia’s largest dinosaurs in Eromanga, including ‘Cooper’ and ‘George’ who are of the top 10 largest in the world!
 The internationally recognised Eromanga Natural History Museum is a ‘must see’ on any Outback Queensland holiday.
 See the real bones of Australia’s largest dinosaurs, plus other massive 95 million year old Eromanga dinosaurs (there are lots of them) and the world’s largest marsupials and reptiles, the Eulo megafauna + much more.
 This regionally based museum has developed Australia’s most comprehensive dinosaur, megafauna and arid microfauna collection, all held in context.
 There are many programs and experiences on offer for you to participate in at the museum and you can even stay on site at the brand new Cooper’s Country Lodge (4 star equivalent).

-It is easy to spend a day or more in and around Eromanga, visit the Living History Centre next to one of Australia’s iconic outback pubs, the Eromanga Royal Hotel est. 1885, Knoto-a-saurus and Opalopolis Park and enjoy a picnic near sand dunes or on the famous Kyabra waterhole.
+It is easy to spend a day or more in and around Eromanga, visit the Living History Centre, one of Australia’s iconic outback pubs, the Eromanga Royal Hotel est. 1885, Knot-a-saurus and Opalopolis Park and enjoy a picnic by the famous Kyabra waterhole.

 Head east along the Warrego Way to Charleville, passing through the towns of Cheepie and Cooladdi with the option of taking a turn off to Adavale along the journey.
 Charleville is the largest town in Queensland’s south west and is a hub for visitors and pastoralists alike.
 In the heart of ‘mulga country’, Charleville and surrounding pastoral properties are rich in history, flora and fauna.
 The Save the Bilby Fund, is worth a visit for an up close and personal experience with Australia’s most famous endangered marsupial.
 The Cosmos Centre provides an intimate look at our night sky, and with the outback’s low residual light, there’s no better place to do so.
 Visit the Charleville Bureau of Meteorology and find out how as you talk with a meteorologist and watch the release of a weather balloon.
 Take a look at the Vortex rainmaker guns at the Graham Andrews Parklands which hoped to bring rain to the region during drought.
 The Charleville Botanical Reserve showcases major vegetation types of the eastern mulga lands and while you’re there try spot a rare yellow-footed rock wallaby.
 At Queensland Parks and Wildlife Office you also have the opportunity to view yellow-footed rock wallabies.